Scarlet1ssimo/CS508-Project-AC-GPU/README.md

 # Aho-Corasick Algorithm on GPU

+### Overview of current status

+Finished sequential CPU version and GPU baseline version. \
+Issues we've encountered: Not many optimization options for now \
+Next-week Plan: Implement the optimization 1 and 2.
+Test the performance.
+Come up with new optimization methods.

 ### Problem description:

 It's a multi-pattern string matching problem.
 Let `CharSet` be character set, with `charSetSize` different characters.
 There are `N` patterns, each with length of `M`, and `text`, a long string with length of `L`.
 We need to find the number of occurrences of all patterns in side `text`.